monica-r56/ai-school-dropouts-chatbot/README.md

 This project is an **AI-powered chatbot** designed to assist **school dropouts in India** by providing **Tamil educational content**, **career guidance**, and **government schemes** based on their reasons for dropping out.

 💡 The chatbot is capable of:
-- Understanding **user queries in Indian regional languages** (Tamil, Hindi, Telugu, Kannada, Malayalam, Bengali, etc.)
+- Understanding **user queries in Indian regional languages** especially trained for Tamil students
 - Providing **tailored suggestions** (Scholarships, NIOS, Distance Education, Skill Training, etc.)
 - Offering **educational content** based on **manually created datasets**
 - **Multilingual support** for Indian regional languages